navitux/workshops_project/docs/README.md

 ### List of apps used

-- UsersData (app to create the models used in whole the project).
-STATE: DONE
+- A portal page (the portal to login and which will be the home page)
-- AdminDashboard (the administrator's main panel)                  STATE: TODO
+- UsersData (app to create the models used in whole the project)
-- Portal (the portal to log in and which will be the home page)    STATE: TODO
+- AdminDashboard (the administrator's main panel)
-- Dashboard (the main panel of the normal user and the 'teachers').STATE: TODO
+- Dashboard (the main panel of the normal user and the 'teachers')
-- UserBrowser (application used to perform searches for any user to search for other users)                                    STATE: TODO
+- UserBrowser (application used to perform searches for any user to search for other users)

 ### List of esential models used

-- CourseType  STATE: DONE
+- CourseType
-- Course      STATE: DONE
+- Course
-- UserProfile STATE: DONE
+- UserProfile

 ### Documentation and License